Nadrieril/blog/_posts/2025-12-18-specifying-rust-via-desugarings.md

 ---

-> In a recent meeting, [Niko](https://github.com/nikomatsakis) proposed that we should add language features to enable desugaring more things into valid Rust.
+> In a recent meeting, [Niko](https://github.com/nikomatsakis) proposed that we should add language features to enable desugaring more implicit things into valid Rust.
 This blog post is me taking his idea and running with it.

 How does one specify a language like Rust?
 At the base of understanding a Rust program today, we have the [MIR](https://rustc-dev-guide.rust-lang.org/mir/index.html).
 It's a representation of